keep-starknet-strange/satoru/book/src/smart-contracts-architecture/order-module.md

 # Order module

-The order module is reponsible for the vault order, functions related for order.
+The order module is reponsible for the vault order, functions related to orders.

 It contains the following smart contracts: